 If you have oily skin it’s important to wash your face twice a day.
-Your skin continues to produce oil at night, so even if you wash it before you go to bed, you need to wash it again.
+Your skin continues to produce oil at night, so even if you wash it before you go to bed, you need to wash it again in the morning.
 This will help keep your oils balanced.
-It may seem counter-intuitive, but oil based cleansers can actually be great for people with oily skin since they don’t completely strip your skin of it’s natural oils.
+It may seem counter-intuitive, but oil based cleansers can actually be great for people with oily skin, as they don’t completely strip your skin of its natural oils.

 2. Exfoliator (1-3 times per week)

-Runner Up: Youth to the People’s Yerba Mate Resurfacing + Exfoliating Energy Facial with Enzymes.
-It uses bamboo and diatomaceous earth as natural exfoliants to purify and improve texture.
+Youth to the People’s Yerba Mate Resurfacing + Exfoliating Energy Facial with Enzymes uses bamboo and diatomaceous earth as natural exfoliants to purify, draw out excess oils, and improve texture.

 Toners can do wonders for your skin.
 A good natural toner will hydrate your skin while also cleansing, and minimizing the look of pores.
 A toner also helps prep your skin for the rest of your routine so that your other products are more effective.

-Unfortunately alcohol is a common ingredient in many toners.
+Unfortunately, alcohol is a common ingredient in many toners.
 You want to avoid toners with alcohol, because it tends to be a main ingredient and will overly dry your skin.
-You want to pay special attention to buying natural toners like witch hazel at the grocery store.
-It may seem like you’re getting pure witch hazel, but many generic brands will add alcohol.
+Pay special attention when buying natural toners, such as witch hazel, at the grocery store.
+Look for pure witch hazel; many generic brands will add alcohol and should be avoided.

 One result of oily skin can be uneven skin tone and texture.
 Improving your skin’s texture and tone is one of the many benefits of a good serum.
-Look for serums with natural toning ingredients like witch hazel or tea tree oil.
+Look for serums with botanically-sourced toning ingredients, like willow bark or tea tree oil.
 Plant-based liquid exfoliating ingredients like alpha hydroxy acids and beta hydroxy acids are key in keeping your skin smooth and pores free of excess oil.

-Runner Up: Tata Harper’s Resurfacing AHA + BHA Serum.
-This light serum is designed for oily skin, and uses willow bark to purify and balance the skin, plus it works to gently exfoliate using AHA and BHAs.
+Tata Harper’s Resurfacing AHA + BHA Serum is a light serum designed for oily skin; it uses willow bark to purify and balance the skin, plus it works to gently exfoliate using AHA and BHAs.

 You may think that because you have oily skin, you don’t need to moisturize, but that can’t be farther from the truth!
-Adding moisture to your skin will keep your skin from thinking it's dry helping to balance your oils.
+Adding moisture to your skin will keep your skin from thinking it's dry, helping to balance your oils.
 Remember, moisturizing restores oil to your skin, while hydrating restores water to your skin.
 With oily skin, you still need to keep your skin well hydrated, so lighter facial lotions or creams are generally best for oily skin.
-Look for water based moisturizers that have squalane, aloe, or hyaluronic acid.
+Look for water based moisturizers that include squalane, aloe, or hyaluronic acid.

-Runner Up: Fleur & Bee’s Crème de la Cream Brightening Moisturizer works to balance, brighten and moisturize your skin.
+Fleur & Bee’s Crème de la Cream Brightening Moisturizer works to balance, brighten and moisturize your skin.
 This is a water-based face cream that is lightweight and absorbs quickly, so your face doesn’t feel greasy afterwards.

 6. Eye Cream

-Even though you have oily skin, the skin around your eyes does not have its own oily glands, so it’s likely missing out on some much needed moisture.
-Also because it’s not producing its own oil, it’s not as important for you to find an eye cream that’s suited for oily skin.
-You more want to look for an eye cream that’s addressing a specific concern in your eye area like puffiness, dark circles, or fine lines and wrinkles.
+Even though you have oily skin, the skin around your eyes does not have its own oil glands, so it’s likely missing out on some much needed moisture.
+Because it’s not producing its own oil, it’s not as important for you to find an eye cream that’s suited specifically for oily skin.
+You want to look for an eye cream that’s addressing a specific concern, such as puffiness, dark circles, or fine lines and wrinkles.

-Runner Up: Fleur & Bee’s Eyes Eyes Baby.
-It’s another great option because it contains squalane which helps with fine lines and wrinkles (and is great for oily skin), plus caffeine and vitamin E which will help even skin and minimize the look of dark circles.
+Fleur & Bee’s Eyes Eyes Baby Anti-Aging Eye Cream contains squalane, which helps reduce the appearance of fine lines and wrinkles (and is great for oily skin), plus caffeine and vitamin E to help even skin and minimize the look of dark circles.

-Bare Republic’s Mineral SPF 30 Face Sunscreen gel-lotion.
-It’s lightweight and oil free, making it the ideal sun protection for those with oily skin.
+Bare Republic’s Mineral SPF 30 Face Sunscreen gel-lotion is lightweight and oil free, making it the ideal sun protection for those with oily skin.

-After you’ve been running around all day sweating, and exposing your skin to environmental stressors, it’s so important to wash your face.
-And if you wear makeup, it’s doubly important to make sure you take your makeup off before you go to bed.
-Leaving it on can clog your pores and make your skin issues worse.
-If you wear eye makeup, you may also want to invest in a gentle eye makeup remover as well.
-Most facial cleansers aren’t meant to take off eyeliner and mascara.
+After you’ve been running around all day sweating and exposing your skin to environmental stressors, it’s very important to wash your face.
+If you wear makeup, it’s doubly important to make sure you remove your makeup before you go to bed.
+Leaving it on can clog your pores and make any skin issues worse.
+If you wear eye makeup, you may also want to invest in a gentle eye makeup remover.
+Most facial cleansers aren’t meant to take off eyeliner and mascara, especially waterproof formulas.

 2. Detox Mask (1-3 times per week)

-A detox mask 1-3 times a week will give your skin a deep cleansing ridding it of dirt and oil buildup.
+Using a detox mask 1-3 times a week will give your skin a deep cleansing , ridding it of excess oils and other impurities.
 A mask can also help to improve your skin’s texture.

-Fleur & Bee’s Fleur & Bee’s Prince Charcoal Detox Mask.
-It combines the cleansing power of activated coconut charcoal with the balancing power of bentonite and kaolin clay for a super deep clean.
+Fleur & Bee’s Prince Charcoal Detox Mask combines the cleansing power of activated coconut charcoal with the balancing power of bentonite and kaolin clay for a super deep clean.

 Using a toner again at night will help to cleanse your skin from the day’s exposure to environmental stressors and it will prep it for the rest of your nightly routine.

 A retinol serum or cream is one of the key products for people with oily skin.
-They can give your skin a nourishing cleanse, plus they help to minimize the look of fine lines and wrinkles.
-A retinol can make your skin sensitive to sunlight, so it’s best to use it at night.
+Retinol is known to regulate and balance oils in the skin, as well as having firming and rejuvenating benefits.
+Because it can make your skin sensitive to sunlight, it's best to use it at night.
 When first using a retinol, it’s best to use it only every few days, then slowly add it to your routine until your skin adjusts.

-Biossance’s Squalane + Phyto-Retinol Serum.
-This water-based serum combines the moisturizing power of squalane with retinol for the ultimate skin boost.
+‘A’ Game Retinol Serum is a water-based serum that combines the moisturizing power of squalane with retinol for the ultimate skin boost.

 Yes, again!
-You should moisturize your face after you cleanse, everytime, even if you have oil skin.
-You want to have balanced skin, so you should replenish your skin’s nutrients that may be stripped after cleansing.
+You should moisturize your face after you cleanse, everytime, even if you have oily skin.
+Balancing your skin’s oils is very important, so you should replenish your skin’s nutrients that may be stripped after cleansing.
 For most people with oily skin, night creams can be too heavy; if you want to use a night cream, look for those that are focused on hydrating your skin, meaning it will restore water to your skin.

 It’s especially important to moisturize your eye area after you’ve removed your makeup.
-Even if you use a gentle cleanser, the rubbing can irritate the thin skin around your eye, so be sure to give it some yummy nutrients before you go to sleep.
+Even if you use a gentle cleanser, the rubbing can irritate the thin skin around your eye, so be sure to apply some much needed nutrients before you go to sleep.

 There are other things you can do outside of your AM and PM routines to help combat oily skin

-- Use blotting papers - Carry these papers in your purse with you and gently blot if you feel any oiliness coming on.
+- Use blotting papers - Carry these papers in your purse with you and gently blot when necessary.

-- Use toner throughout the day - You can also carry a toner with you and use throughout the day for an extra refresh.
+- Use toner throughout the day - Keep a spray on rosewater toner with you and spritz it on throughout the day for an extra refresh.

-- Wash your face after exercising - Be sure to wash your face after you go to the gym.
-There is an excess of sweat and oil on your face which will lead to clogged pores if you don’t clean your skin right away.
-Be sure to follow up your cleanse with a moisturizer.
+- Wash your face after exercising - Always cleanse your skin after you go to the gym.
+There is an excess of sweat and oil on your skin, which will lead to clogged pores.
+Follow up your cleanse with a moisturizer.